nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**

 * `dw w/NAME & NAME` MUST BE followed by either of the two commands, otherwise, following delete commands may be affected.
-* If you accidentally mistype or enter an unintended command before confirming, we suggest you to use `n` to cancel any pending delete operations to ensure everything runs smoothly 😊
+Refer to [Command Summary](#command-summary) for more information ☺️.
 * The wedding must be entered exactly as it was saved in the wedding book to successfully delete it.
 * As we do not have an edit wedding command, please use ['del-wed'](#deleting-a-wedding-del-wed--dw) and ['add-wed'](#adding-a-wedding-add-wed--aw) to change details of a wedding